Definitions & Terms

 community infection rate.

-following municipalities and Census Divisions
+Includes the following Municipalities and Census Divisions

-Dryden / Red
+Dryden / Red Lake

 Dryden, Eagle Lake 27, Eagle River, Ear Falls, Eton-Rugby, Ignace, Machin,